chrisGoad/prototypetrees/admin/README.md

 ===============

 There is a build process for the site, involving the script /admin/assemble.js.
-It stiches up files in the source areas /js/core, /js/geom/, /js/dom/,  and /js/harness into combined, minimized, gzipped files such as /js/core-1.1.0.js, /js/core-1.1.0.min.js, and /js/core-1.1.0.min.js.gz
+It stiches up files in the source areas /src/core, /src/geom/, /src/dom/,  and /src/harness into combined, minimized, gzipped files such as /js/core-1.1.0.js, /js/core-1.1.0.min.js, and /js/core-1.1.0.min.js.gz

-The build process is a very much simplified version of what webpack does.
+The build process is a very much simplified version of what [webpack](https://webpack.js.org/) does.
 To use it, you need to install node, and some babel npm modules as well.
 I used these commands (cd'd to the root of the prototypetrees repo):